Vl4dimyr/TombstoneHelper/README.md

 [![Patreon](https://cdn.iconscout.com/icon/free/png-64/patreon-2752105-2284922.png)](https://www.patreon.com/vl4dimyr)

-It is by no means required, but if you would like to support me head over to [my Patreon](https://www.patreon.com/vl4dimyr).
+It is by no means required, but if you would like to support me, head over to [my Patreon](https://www.patreon.com/vl4dimyr).

 ## Config